Isabelle Dhordain

-Isabelle Dhordain ([izabɛl dɔʁdɛ̃]; 11 May 1959 – 21 February 2021) was a French Journalist.
+Isabelle Dhordain ([izabɛl dɔʁdɛ̃]; 11 May 1959 – 21 February 2021) was a French journalist and music critic.

 Early life and education

 Her parents were Roland Dhordain, creator of ORTF and France Inter, and Édith Lansac, Actor and producer at France Culture.

+Career

+Dhordain was the presenter of the radio program "Le Pont des artistes" on France Inter from its inception in 1988 until 2013.